Scrambling (linguistics): Examples from Japanese (short distance)

-The object (kēki, "cake") is fronted, highlighting the subject ("Mary") as new information or the focus.
+The object (kēki, 'cake') is fronted, highlighting the subject ('Mary') as new information or the focus.

-As you can see, in this table, despite the ordering of the agent (i.e., one who carries out action) 'Mary' and the patient (i.e., thing being acted upon) "cake" changing, there is not difference in their core meaning.
+As you can see, in this table, despite the ordering of the agent (i.e., one who carries out action) 'Mary' and the patient (i.e., thing being acted upon) 'cake' changing, there is not difference in their core meaning.
 Instead, what changes is the information being emphasized.
-In 1(a), there is either no focus (a statement), or the "cake" is being emphasized, whereas in 1(b), Mary is the focus.
+In 1(a), there is either no focus (a statement), or the 'cake' is being emphasized, whereas in 1(b), 'Mary' is the focus.

 A speaker would generate the sentence in 1(b) when they wanted to emphasize Mary, or when providing new information.
 For example, if someone asked "who is eating the cake?", the response could be "Cake_{TOP} MARY_{FOC} eats".
 The canonical sentence "Mary cake eats" would still be an appropriate answer, but the scrambled configuration emphasizes the "new" information.

 Studies (Yamashita, 1997) show that scrambled sentences in Japanese do not impose a processing penalty, unlike in some other languages.
 Case markers enable the parser to immediately assign syntactic roles, reducing reliance on word order.
 At early parsing stages, Japanese exhibits non-configurationality.
 This indicates that: 1) Arguments are not strictly hierarchically ordered; 2) Constituents attach directly to the clause, with case markers providing necessary cues for syntactic and semantic interpretation.

 Examples from German

-Ditransitive Embedded Clause
+Ditransitive embedded vlause

 The following examples from German illustrate typical instances of scrambling: